 Person responsible for organising fire drill evacuation: Ms E. Horan

-Each class teacher is responsible for instructing pupils on fire evacuation drill
+Each class teacher is responsible for instructing pupils on fire evacuation drills.

 Raising the alarm

-Should an emergency occur the class teacher shall raise the alarm located nearest to their classroom.
+If an emergency arises the class teacher will raise the alarm located nearest to their classroom.

 On hearing the fire alarm:

 - Take the attendance clipboard hanging on the wall.

 - Line the children up in single file.

 - Ensure there are no children in toilets.